- December 24, 2020

 An AR caller is usually expected to have experience in one of the following:

 The eligibility for AR calling training programs is graduates/postgraduates with good English speaking skills.

 Job Opportunities in AR Calling

 AR calling job is part of US Revenue Cycle Management along with medical coding and medical billing.
-As the medical coding and medical billing jobs are quickly becoming attractive careers in the healthcare industry, AR calling is not far behind.
+With the medical coding and medical billing jobs quickly becoming attractive careers in the healthcare industry, AR calling is not far behind.
 Flexible work shifts, job security, and handsome pay have unquestionably made AR calling a much-desired career.

 A fresher in AR calling gets around ₹15,000 to ₹20,000 per month, and an experienced one gets paid about ₹60,000 per month.